Jairo Asencio: Atlanta Braves

 He was placed on the Atlanta Braves 40-man roster for the first time in 2009 when he made three appearances for the major league team, and later on April 16, 2011, to replace the disabled Peter Moylan.
 His Major League debut was on July 12, 2009, against the Colorado Rockies.
-On April 28, 2011, Asencio was optioned back to the Triple-A Gwinnett Braves.
+On April 28, Asencio was optioned back to the Triple-A Gwinnett Braves.

 For the entire 2010 Atlanta Braves season, Asencio was on the team's restricted list because of visa problems.
 It was discovered later in the year that Asencio had used a false name, Luis Valdez, and birthdate.

 Cleveland Indians

-On March 29, 2012, Asencio was traded to the Cleveland Indians for cash considerations.
-Asencio was designated for assignment on May 28, 2012.
+On March 29, 2012, Asencio was traded to the Cleveland Indians in exchange for cash considerations.
+In 18 appearances for Cleveland, he compiled a 1-1 record and 5.96 ERA with 21 strikeouts across 25 2/3 innings pitched.
+Asencio was designated for assignment by the Indians on May 28.

 Chicago Cubs

 The Chicago Cubs claimed Asencio off waivers on June 1, 2012.

-Milwaukee Brewers

-Asencio signed a Minor League contract with an invitation to Spring training with the Milwaukee Brewers on Nov.
-5, 2012.
+In 12 games for the Cubs, he recorded a 3.07 ERA with 8 strikeouts across 14 2/3 innings pitched.
+On July 19, Asencio was designated for assignment by the Cubs.
+He cleared waivers and was sent outright to the Triple-A Iowa Cubs.
+Asencio elected free agency following the season on November 2.

 Baltimore Orioles

+On November 5, 2012, Asencio signed a minor league contract with the Milwaukee Brewers that included an invitation to spring training.

-On March 25, 2013, he was traded to the Baltimore Orioles for a player to be named later or cash.
-He started the 2013 season with the Triple-A Norfolk Tides.
-He was recalled by the Orioles on July 12, and pitched one inning of relief against the Toronto Blue Jays that night.
-He was designated for assignment on July 28, 2013.
-He elected free agency on October 4, 2013.
+On March 25, 2013, Asencio was traded to the Baltimore Orioles in exchange for a player to be named later or cash.
+He started the season with the Triple-A Norfolk Tides.
+Asencio was recalled by the Orioles on July 12, and pitched one inning of relief against the Toronto Blue Jays that night.
+He was designated for assignment on July 28.
+Asencio cleared waivers and was sent outright to Norfolk on July 31.
+He elected free agency on October 4.

 Kia Tigers

-Asencio signed a deal with the Kia Tigers in the Korea Baseball Organization for the 2014 season.
+Asencio signed a deal with the Kia Tigers of the KBO League for the 2014 season.

 Chicago White Sox

-On January 22, 2015, he signed a minor league contract with the Chicago White Sox.
-He was released on May 29.
+On January 22, 2015, Asencio signed a minor league contract with the Chicago White Sox.
+In 17 appearances out of the bullpen for the Triple-A Charlotte Knights, he registered a 5.03 ERA with 28 strikeouts and 9 saves over 19 2/3 innings pitched.
+Asencio was released by the White Sox organization on May 29.

 Leones de Yucatán

-On April 18, 2017, Asencio signed with the Leones de Yucatán of the Mexican Baseball League.
-He was released on June 6, 2017.
+On April 18, 2017, Asencio signed with the Leones de Yucatán of the Mexican League.
+In 25 games for Yucatán, he compiled a 2–1 record and 2.42 ERA with 28 strikeouts across 26 innings pitched.
+Asencio was released on June 6.